 The ArtReach Model is structured within group process.
 All creative arts interventions are introduced within the safe space of the group, which acts as a microcosm of “a perfect community” in which risks can be taken and personal metaphors explored.
 Within the group, each creative arts intervention flows from one to another in seamless transitions to enhance personal and interpersonal connections.
 An illustration of the components interwoven within group process follows:

 The message of ArtReach groups is one of health, community connectedness (“we are not in this alone”) and “we can have fun”.
 Language is crucial in labeling individuals and groups, and ArtReach groups are Trainings, workshops, camps, and retreats.
 We do not “do therapy” nor do we “diagnose, treat, or label” our participants.
 Since its beginning in 1999, ArtReach workshops have been invitations to imagination and healing, not required group therapy sessions.
 This differentiation in language parallels recent efforts to promote mental health within the entire community and to encourage preventive health and skills building.

-Groups are led by at least two ArtReach Trainers ( three for Project America workshops including a Veteran when available).
+Groups are led by at least two ArtReach Trainers.
 Workshops are as short as ½ day and may be as long as 5 days (the latter for Training workshops).
 ArtReach also partners with third parties to provide Training and Advisors to educators and school counselors for adaptation in school settings, and Trainers and Advisors adaptation in military family camps and retreats.